Nuclear Destruction: Gameplay

 According to reviewer Charles Mosteller, editor in chief of Suspense and Decision, the modern PBM magazine, Nuclear Destruction is a "Strategic missile game with emphasis on diplomacy".
 The object is to be the sole survivor at the end of the game, by arranging for the other players to be destroyed with nuclear missiles.
 Player tools include missiles, "anti-missiles", factories, and money for influencing other players.

 Flying Buffalo ran multiple versions of Nuclear Destruction.
 In 1973 there was a "Ladies ND" as well as a two-player version where, in the latter case, the players were USSR and China.
-Also in 1973, groups of four to six players could also against each other in "Gang-War ND", and "Private ND" games were available for play with friends.
+Also in 1973, groups of four to six players could play against each other in "Gang-War ND", and "Private ND" games were available for play with friends.
 In 1979, there was a "Partners ND" where two friends could play together; "Blitz ND", a costlier game with shorter turnaround times and priority mailing; and "Bribery ND" where players did not pay turn fees but could purchase extra resources (e.g., missiles and spies).

 Reception

 In Issue 9 of Command, Dennis Agosta admired Nuclear Destruction for the lack of any random factor.
 "It's intellect against intellect, where the outcome of the game is determined by how you and your allies (if any) make your moves."
 He concluded, "The excitement level of PBM Nuclear Destruction is very high, especially when the game is run on one or two week deadlines."

+In Issue 8 of Perfidious Albion, Andy Holt commented, "The game is most interesting if communication is maintained with as many other players as possible, and very careful accounting kept of all information received, as with care, much of the situation can be deduced."